Just looking for one thing here to make sure I got it all right.

 What a bunch of saps.

-And has this uh this, I guess is a Kevin Costner movie on uh the Bay of Pigs or whatever it was, invite the Kennedy family up there to the White House theater with popcorn and so forth.
+Invite the Kennedy family up there to the White House theater with popcorn and so forth.

-Six days in May, right.
+Six days in May, right?

 And you see what it got him.

-I just want to I just want to tell all of you one more time here.
+In this climate, I just want to tell all of you one more time here.

-I don't care what the issues are, I am not gonna see to it that that happens.
+I am not going to see to it that that happens.

-I am not going to simply to show you that I can be fair or whatever, start ripping Bush just for the sake of it.
+I am not going to simply, to show you that I can be fair or whatever, start ripping Bush just for the sake of it.

 Because it's impossible to figure out what 20 million of you want to hear.

-I'd go nuts trying to figure it out, and I'd go nuts trying to satisfy everybody if that's the way I did it.
+And I'd go nuts trying to satisfy everybody if that's the way I did it.

-There's a story, the AP story.
+There's a story, an AP story.

 I think I threw it away.

-I wasn't even gonna comment on it.
+I wouldn't even comment on it.

 There's an AP story about White House memos that go out called Setting the Record Straight.